alco/numspell/doc/RuleSyntax.md

 notation) are taken from the ORDERS list.

 In the English case, the NUMBERS table contains numbers 0—20, 30, 40, 50, 60,
-70, 80, 90.
+70, 80, and 90.

 The ORDERS list looks like this:

     ORDERS = ['', 'thousand', 'million', 'billion', ...]